Save 10% off with promo code: SUMMERFUN

 A Smile For Every Lesson Plan

-Teaching Main Character And Character Traits
+Fun Ways to Teach Main Character And Character Traits

 Teaching about main character and character traits can be a lot of fun with the right activities.
 When teaching about characters, I read a different mentor text every day during reader’s workshop.
-You can read more about my favorite mentor texts for teaching character and character traits here.
+You can read more about my favorite mentor texts for teaching main character and character traits here.

 Whole Group Lessons

 I like to use a lot of “get up and move” activities for whole group lessons, which usually involves some sorting.
 When I introduce main character, I hand each student a card.
 The cards either have a picture (and name) of a character or something that is not a character.
 Then, I play a catchy Kids Bop song that they love.
 While the song is playing, they have to walk around the room with their card.
-Let’s be honest; they are normally dancing around the room!
-I will randomly stop the music and then they have to find the closest person to them.
-They read their card to their partner and tell their partner whether or not theirs is a character or not.
-Then, I play the music again and repeat!
-When we are finished, they bring their cards to the carpet and we sort them together.

 Character Trait Cards